 We only record original documents, or a certified court copy from another court.
 They must be signed and properly notarized by a person authorized to perform the act of notary public.
 Each document, if not being picked up after being recorded, must be accompanied by a self address stamp envelop for proper return.

-Clerk’s Office has begun accepting e-Recording Land Record documents.
-For information on how to get started, please contact:
+Clerk’s Office accepts e-Recording Land Record documents.
+For information on how to get started, please contact either provider below:

 118 SW 2nd Street

 All documents when presented in the clerk’s office for recording require a recording tax in accordance with the Virginia State Code, except those exempted under the Virginian State Code.
 The taxes are calculated as follows:

 State tax – .25 per hundred dollars